MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/deploy/upgrade-how-to-install-an-additional-management-server-in-the-production-service-manager-management-group.md

 ---
-title: Install an additional Management Server
+title: Install an additional management server
 description: As part of the upgrade process, you need to install an additional Management Server in the production Service Manager management group.
 manager: carmonm
 ms.custom: na